 For each cohort the reports shows one- to six-year retention/graduation (as available), split by various demographic categories.

 Retention and graduation are calculated for each student based solely on Universal Identification Number (UIN).
-OISP constantly attempts to improve the accuracy of this report by updating the changed UIN’s (as well as previously used SSN and SID fields).
+DARS constantly attempts to improve the accuracy of this report by updating the changed UIN’s (as well as previously used SSN and SID fields).